Ball Guy: Appearances

 Ball Guy appeared in the video games Pokémon Sword and Shield, where he serves as the mascot of the Galar Pokémon League.
 He gives out various gifts, including some gifts for participating in the Pokémon League Championship.
-Various in-game rewards based on Ball Guy, including a t-shirt with Ball Guy and a blue variant designed after an item called hte Great Ball, were rewarded for participation in in-game tournaments.
+Various in-game rewards based on Ball Guy, including a t-shirt with Ball Guy and a blue variant designed after an item called the Great Ball, were rewarded for participation in in-game tournaments.
 In Pokémon Scarlet and Violet's downloadable content The Indigo Disk, the player can obtain a helmet depicting Ball Guy on it.
 In Pokémon Go, a costume based on Ball Guy can be acquired for use by the players' characters.
 Ball Guy appears as a playable character in Pokémon Masters EX, accompanied by the Pokémon Amoonguss.

 The official Twitter accounts were rebranded to feature Ball Guy temporarily in both English and Japanese, promoting a challenge to use a hashtag enough to earn in-game rewards in Sword and Shield.
 As part of the promotion for Pokémon Legends Arceus, Ball Guy was featured on its official website, spreading Poké Balls across the page.
 Mangaka Bkub Okawa released a series of Pokémon Line stickers, including one depicting Ball Guy.
 A card featuring the Ball Guy was created for the Pokémon Trading Card Game.
 He appeared in the series Pokémon Evolutions, as well as Pokémon: Twilight Wings, which includes a scene where his mask is off and the back of his head can be seen.
 Ball Guy has received multiple pieces of merchandise, including a capsule toy depicting him sitting and a posable plush toy.